-Fantastic transport links and world class schools make it a desirable location for buyers wishing to bring up families in a safe, rural atmosphere while benefiting from fast and efficient access to Central London.
+This favoured London village offers some great primary schools and high-achieving private schools, making Barnes a desirable location for buyers wishing to bring up families in a safe, rural atmosphere while benefiting from fast and efficient access to central London.

-Barnes itself is made up of different regions each with their own distinct characteristics and each with something a little different on offer; Little Chelsea provides the charm of bijou Victorian cottages, while by contrast the Harrods Village (ex Harrods depository) has been redeveloped into sleek contemporary apartments and houses offering all the conveniences of a high end development.
+Barnes itself is made up of different regions each with their own distinct characteristics and each with something a little different on offer; Little Chelsea provides the charm of bijou Victorian cottages, while by contrast the Harrods Village Development (ex-Harrods depository) has been redeveloped into sleek contemporary apartments and houses offering all the conveniences of a high end development.

 The more traditional and recognisable areas of the Wetlands and Village Green with its distinctive pond provide an excellent environment for families and young professionals.

 The River Thames is a major feature of Barnes.
 Located as it is within the loop of the Surrey bend, Barnes offers prime viewing positions of the annual Oxford vs Cambridge boat race.